StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/ADGUARDHOME_A_PASSTHROUGH.md

   destination: string
 ---

-`AAAA_PASSTHROUGH` represents the literal 'A'.
+`ADGUARDHOME_A_PASSTHROUGH` represents the literal 'A'.
 AdGuardHome uses this to passthrough the original values of a record type.

 The second argument to this record type must be empty.